-- Even the physicians, after you pay them a few visits and keep complaining of depression, they will diagnose you with it putting you on some ludicrous prescription plan.
-I even suggest that depression is probably a trick condition, a highly profitable one, created by the pharmaceutical companies.
+- Even physicians, after you pay them a few visits and keep complaining of depression, will diagnose you with it putting you on some ludicrous prescription plan.
+I even suggest that depression is probably a trick condition, a highly profitable one, created by pharmaceutical companies.

 Depression is not a type of fear that you need to face it to decimate it.
-It is just a state of mind, albeit not the desirable one.
-Just like you think of ice cream but may not have it, you can choose to let go off depression exactly like that.
-It is impossible to know or feel that you have depression till you entertain the thought of actually having it.
+It is just a state of mind, albeit not a desirable one.
+Just like you think of ice cream but may not have it, you can choose to let go of depression exactly like that.
+It is impossible to know or feel that you have depression until you entertain the thought of actually having it.

 Causal Body (Soul)

-Give at least thirty minutes of your time every day doing the following and watch depression disappearing miraculously before long:
+Give at least thirty minutes of your time every day doing the following and watch the depression disappear miraculously before long:

 - Meditate for fifteen minutes in the morning and fifteen minutes just before going to bed.
-Doing for longer duration will be even better.
+Doing so for a longer duration will be even better.
 Before you can meditate you need to build concentration.
 In order to do that, light a candle, keep it at your eye level and at a distance of about two feet from you and watch it unblinking.
 It will take some effort to not blink but do it for as long as comfortable.
-It is a deviation from the standard concentration practice of Tratakawhere eyes are just not blinked.
+It is a deviation from the standard concentration practice of Trataka where the eyes are just not blinked.

 - Listen to some devotional songs or pleasant music to take your mind off worldly thoughts.

 - Sleep on your right side whenever possible.
 This activates the lunar channel (ida nadi), left breath and brings down body temperature.
 There is a reason why meditational practices flourish in cold places.
-Discriminating faculties of the mind calm down significantly when in cold and breathing through the left nostril.
+The discriminating faculties of the mind calm down significantly when in the cold and when breathing through the left nostril.

 - Try to maintain a happy disposition.
 Know that you are an instrument in the hands of the Divine and that He is looking after you.
 To the one who seeks His sanctuary (śaraṇāgati), he basks in His Grace unconditionally.
 Harbor no doubts on that front.